Szilard2011/cai-ad-remover/README.md

 # CAI Ad Remover

 Tired of getting ads from Character.AI at every five seconds?
 With this extension, they are all removed.
-Banner ads, sticky ads, CAI+ ads, and other third-party ads will be blocked.
+Banner ads, sticky ads, CAI+ ads.

 ## Installation guide